-2018-003 VIOLATION OF OPEN MEETINGS ACT
+2019-003 (PREVIOUSLY REPORTED AS 2018-003) VIOLATION OF OPEN MEETING ACT

-We recommend that the EAWDB Board adjourns each meeting.
 The EAWDB Board should ensure that minutes include all members present and absent and account for the total number of EAWDB Board members each quarter.
+Minutes need approval by a quorum of members.
+A quorum of members needs to present to approve any policies or take action on discussions.